vishallalge/qwe/README.md

-# I dont know weather 7th experiment steps work or not so try by yourself
+# I don’t know whether the 7th experiment’s steps work or not, so try it yourself.